jeff39389327/MajsoulPaipuConvert/README.md

 ## Integration Project
 **Convert Mahjong Soul game logs to MJAI format using mjai-reviewer and tensoul**

-This tool downloads game logs from Mahjong Soul's log warehouse and converts them to the MJAI format.
+This tool downloads game logs from MajSoul Stats and converts them to the MJAI format.

 ## ⚠️ Important Notes
 - This tool collects data from third-party websites and games